baudom/cheatsheet/database/mongodb.md

 # Authorisation (SCRAM)

-**Note**: Authorisation was set up with mongosh@1.4.1 and [this Tutorial][tutorial] published from MongoDB.
+> :information_source: **Disclaimer:** Authorisation was set up with mongosh@1.4.1 and [this Tutorial][tutorial] published from MongoDB.
 A running instance of mongodb server without any authorisation is also required.

 ## 1 Setup authorisation and create admin user